 Mama Gone Green is a blog dedicated to raising happy children and reducing our impact on the Earth.
-My name is Taryn Oakley and I am the mother of 2 young kids and an environmental studies instructor at a community college in Portland, Oregon.
+My name is Taryn and I am the mother of 2 young kids and an environmental studies instructor at a community college in Portland, Oregon.
 Please join me as I journey through life as a mama, teacher, knitter, photographer, gardener, and environmentalist!

 Tuesday, August 12, 2014

 Decreasing my Expectations

 Well, that title sounds depressing, doesn't it?
 But it's not meant to be negative, and in most ways I think it's even a positive.
 Here, let me explain.